vueuse/schema-org/docs/schema/article.md

 ## Resolves

+See [Global Resolves](/guide/how-it-works.html#global-resolves) for full context.

+- `headline` will be cut to a maximum length of 110 without breaking words.

 - `thumbnailUrl` will be set to the first image

 - `dateModified` or `datePublished` can be resolved from Date objects